Laughter in the Rain: Background

-The song was first released by English singer Peter Gordeno in May 1974.
-Several months later, a version by singer Lea Roberts was released.
-After hearing Roberts' version of "Laughter in the Rain" on the radio several weeks before the planned release of his single, Sedaka phoned Elton John to have MCA Records rush the Sedaka version to release within five days.
+The song was first released by English singer Peter Gordeno in May 1974; unauthorized pre-release cover versions of records are legal and more common in the UK due to the nature of the music industry and regulatory structure there.
+Several months later, an R&B version by singer Lea Roberts was released.
+After hearing Roberts' version of "Laughter in the Rain" on the radio several weeks before the planned release of his single, Sedaka phoned Elton John to have MCA Records rush the Sedaka version to release within five days; Sedaka remarked that he felt some guilt for upstaging Roberts, whose version impressed him, but was so eager for a hit after not having one in the United States in ten years that he decided doing so would be worthwhile.

 Sedaka's version was released on Elton John's Rocket label in the US and on the Polydor label in the UK and elsewhere.

-The opening chord of the chorus was based on that used by John in "Goodbye Yellow Brick Road", which Sedaka has described as a "drop-dead chord."
+The opening chord of the chorus was based on that used by John in "Goodbye Yellow Brick Road", which Sedaka described as a "drop-dead chord."
 He combined that with a pentatonic melody inspired by Aaron Copland.

 Cody conceived the idea of the lyrics describing a couple frolicking during rainy weather; he noted that the skies were sunny when he wrote the song.
 He also recalled experiencing writer's block when initially attempting to write the lyrics at first, but after a two-hour outdoor nap aided by a small amount of marijuana, the lyrics came to him, allowing him to finish the song in about five minutes:

 Neil and I started writing the song early in the day and I just wasn't getting it.
 So, I went for a walk, smoked a very small amount of weed and sat under a tree and took a short nap.
 It was a bright sunny day, not a cloud in the sky and yet, when I got back to my post at Sedaka's right elbow, the lyric just fell onto the page with very little effort from me.
 Somewhere, in my consciousness, I guess I was having a Gene Kelly moment.